How to show appreciation to your team without feeling disappointed

 Words of Affirmation

 Do you tell your team you appreciation their efforts?
 This is a common way people prefer to receive appreciation so be sure to include this as part of showing your appreciation.
 Some practical examples include a hand written personalised card or letter to each member of the team.
 Did you know Jane Cay, Founder and CEO of Birdnest hand writes cards to all her staff every year.
-Her team is around 150 people and it takes her about 3 days so it speaks volumns about this being a meaningful way to show appreciation.
+Her company employs around 150 people and it takes her about 3 days so it speaks volumns about this being a meaningful way to show appreciation.
+You can hear Jane talk about this here.

 Another great example is to speak to your team 1:1 or make a short and heartfelt speech at your end of year gathering.